 Where Did the Chef Hat Come From?

 The great thing about working in a kitchen is the tradition.
-From the techniques used to prepare dishes to the uniforms chefs wear, everything has a history.
-It's part of what makes being a cook or being a chef so incredible; when you step behind the line of a kitchen, you are becoming part of a historical traditional that dates back to over 2,000 years ago.
+Everything has a history, from the techniques used to prepare dishes to the uniforms chefs wear.
+It's part of what makes being a cook or a chef so incredible; when you step behind a kitchen line, you become part of a historical tradition that dates back over 2,000 years ago.

 How Many Pleats Do You Have?